Pinacolada64/ImageBBS/v1.2/docs/image-1_2b-sysop-manual.md

 to download.

 > As of 2014, Larry "X-Tec" Hedman is the NISSA and network
 > administration guy.
-We have 13 notes as of July 2018.
+We have 13 nodes as of July 2018.

 <span id="anchor-44"></span>Anyway, drop me a line—I want to hear from
 you! plzkthx.